Made in Abyss: Anime

 Following the release of Dawn of the Deep Soul, a new sequel was announced.
 On May 5, 2021, it was announced that the sequel was a second season, officially titled Made in Abyss: The Golden City of the Scorching Sun (メイドインアビス 烈日の黄金郷, Made in Abyss: Retsujitsu no Ōgonkyō), which aired from July 6 to September 28, 2022.
 The main cast and staff reprised their roles.
 Riko Azuna performed the opening theme "Katachi", while Myth & Roid performed the ending theme "Endless Embrace".

-A sequel to The Golden City of the Scorching Sun was announced on January 15, 2023.
+A sequel to The Golden City of the Scorching Sun was announced in January 2023.
+In August 2025, it was announced that a series of films would be released starting in 2026 with the first part Made in Abyss: Mezameru Shinpi (メイドインアビス 目覚める神秘).

-Sentai Filmworks has licensed the series, and streamed it on Amazon's Anime Strike service in the U.S. and on HIDIVE outside of the U.S. Sentai has since released it on home video with an English dub.
+Sentai Filmworks has licensed the series, and streamed it on Amazon's Anime Strike service in the US, and on Hidive in other territories.
+Sentai has since released it on home video with an English dub.
 MVM Films has acquired the series for distribution in the UK and Ireland, and Madman Entertainment has acquired the series for distribution in Australia and New Zealand.
 Sentai Filmworks has licensed the two compilation films, and screened the first film at Regal Cinemas in Los Angeles on March 15, 2019, with a subtitled theatrical release on March 20, 2019, and an English dubbed theatrical release on March 25, 2019, in collaboration with Fathom Events.
 During its panel at Anime Expo on July 5, 2019, Sentai Filmworks announced that they had acquired the license for Dawn of the Deep Soul.
-Sentai Filmworks planned to screen the film in North America, the United Kingdom, and Ireland with English subtitles on April 13, 2020 subtitled, and with the English dub on April 15, 2020.
+Sentai Filmworks planned to screen the film in North America, the United Kingdom, and Ireland with English subtitles on April 13, 2020, subtitled, and with the English dub on April 15, 2020.
 However, the screenings were postponed due to the COVID-19 pandemic.
 Sentai Filmworks also acquired the second season for distribution worldwide except Asia, France, Germany, Italy and Middle East and North Africa, and streamed it on select digital outlets.

-Video game
+Video games

 An action role-playing game, titled Made in Abyss: Binary Star Falling into Darkness (メイドインアビス 闇を目指した連星, Meido in Abisu Yami o Mezashita Rensei), was developed by Chime Corporation and published by Spike Chunsoft, with Numskull Games publishing the physical versions in Europe.
 It is fully voiced in English and Japanese and features an original story supervised by Tsukushi.
-The game was released on Nintendo Switch, PlayStation 4, and Windows on September 1, 2022 in Japan, and the following day in North America and Europe.
+The game was released on Nintendo Switch, PlayStation 4, and Windows on September 1, 2022, in Japan, and the following day in North America and Europe.

+A mobile game, titled Made in Abyss: An Unbearable and Mysterious Journey (メイドインアビス ～度し難い不思議な旅～, Meido in Abisu Doshigatai Fushigi na Tabi), was announced on May 5, 2025.
+The game is developed by Nobollel and published by Avex Pictures.

 Live-action film

-In June 2021, Sony's Columbia Pictures announced that a live-action film adaptation was in development.
-The film will be produced by Roy Lee and Masi Oka and adapted by Kevin McMullin.
+In June 2021, Deadline reported that early work was being done to develop a live-action film adaptation at Sony's Columbia Pictures, to be produced by Roy Lee and Masi Oka, and adapted by Kevin McMullin.